-Review of private development impacts to the local transportation infrastructure and development of transportation planning studies for capital projects are provided by this Division.
+Review of private development impacts to the local transportation infrastructure and development of transportation planning studies for capital projects are also provided by this Division.

 Replacement of the existing bridge over the Hammond Branch of the Little Patuxent River.
 Included in the project is continuous sidewalk construction along both sides of Stephens between Whiskey Bottom Road and Gorman Road.
 Bicycle accommodation along roadway is also included.

 Estimated cost of project: $5-10M

 Displays presented at 3/7/2018 public meeting can be found here:

 This capital project will improve Oakland Mills Road between Guilford Road and Berger Road.
 Improvements include: sidewalk and ADA ramps, bicycle compatibility, road widening, storm drain/storm water management and a new traffic signal at the Guilford Road intersection.
 Construction of Phase 1 is underway and will be complete by mid to late June of 2022.